LucGeritz/QKRun/readme.md

 # QK:Run
 **Version history**
+1.1.0 Added watch functionality
 1.0.0 First usable version

----
 ## What is it?
 QK:Run is a little taskrunner that automates the processing of your project's javascript and css-files.
 I've built it for my own use on small solo php-projects but, who knows, it might come in handy for someone else.
-In the current version there's no built-in *watch* feature to watch a given set of directories and/or files which limits the practical use for now.
+In the 1.1.0 version a  *watch* feature to watch has been added!

-In version 1.0 QK:Run can
+In version 1.1 QK:Run can
 - minify javascript files
 - crush CSS files (with CSS~Crush)
 - concat javascript and css files

-Maybe not much yet but QK:Run is made to be easilly extended to do more things.
+- watch for changes in your javascript and css dir

 *Crushing* by the way means preprocessing *and* (optional) minification of css files.
 See http://the-echoplex.net/csscrush/

 ## How to run
 QK:Run is implemented as command-line PHP.
 It needs PHP5.4 or higher.
 It expects Linux-style commands so I for example use it in a GitBash window on a windows machine.
 The QK:Run main file is `qk.php` in the `proj` folder.
 I've made an alias `qk` to start this so I don't have to type `php qk.php` all the time.
 From now on in my examples i'll use this short variant `qk` as well.